Q&A: Andreessen Horowitz on backing knownwell amid national expansion

 From an investment perspective and a business operations perspective, it is the most authentic and free form of patient acquisition you can have, and it's also the most clinically rigorous.
 It shows that your service is one that is indicated clinically and that the evidence supports a need for this patient to access obesity medicine care.

-And so for a variety of reasons, which, again, Angela witnessed while she was at MGH, tons of physicians wanted to refer their patients to obesity medicine specialists.
-And so that's what we saw that this could be–a receiving vessel for the vast, huge numbers of obesity medicine demand and access that exists among both patients and providers.
+For a variety of reasons, which, again, Angela witnessed while she was at MGH, tons of physicians wanted to refer their patients to obesity medicine specialists.
+That's what we saw that this could be–a receiving vessel for the vast, huge numbers of obesity medicine demand and access that exists among both patients and providers.

 It is partially to be able to access a new, transformative class of therapy.
 It is also to be able to access care in a setting where the providers have time to holistically take care of you.
 It is also to access care that is fundamentally unbiased and nonjudgmental.
 And it's to be able to access care that is a hybrid of in-person and virtual, and so that's what the Dallas expansion is.